 So, as you can see, there is a bit of an overlap between a UC and Collaboration platform.
 We can go back to a previous UC example to help illustrate how closely the two intersect.
 Cisco Spark is both a UC and Collaboration platform, with important communication tools like persistent messaging, presence and video conferencing, but also with collaboration functionality including file sharing and editing and real-time digital white boarding.

-The two concepts differ slightly, but are generally combined under the same umbrella of UC&C. You can check out our guide to learn more about finding the right Collaboration solution for your business.
+The two concepts differ slightly, but are generally combined under the same umbrella of UC&C. You can check out our guide to learn more about the different kinds of communication solutions for your business.

 How Does UC&C Work?